arinco-crew-community/four-tips-securing-serverless/tip_1.md

 ## Tip 1 - Enable Azure AD authentication

-One of the first things that you can do to secure our Function App is to enable Azure AD authentication.
+One of the first things you can do to secure the Function App is to enable Azure AD authentication.
 Once Azure AD authentication enabled, all requests to a Function App will need to provide a valid Azure AD bearer token.
 Any requests without a valid token will be denied access.

 Some of the benefits of enabling Azure AD authentication are: